ember-learn/cli-guides/guides/appendix/tailwind.md

 [Tailwind](https://tailwindcss.com/) is a popular way to use utility-first classes in projects that helps unify large projects using design-tokens-as-code.

-To use Tailwind-JIT with Ember, this guide follows the [Tailwing Getting Started](https://tailwindcss.com/docs/installation) guide, with some minor tweaks to file names and their locations.
+To use Tailwind JIT with Ember, this guide follows the [Tailwind Getting Started](https://tailwindcss.com/docs/installation) guide, with some minor tweaks to file names and their locations.

 To get started, installing the following dependencies
 ```shell